Curriculum Leader: Mrs H Khanum Miss S Taylor Miss K Thomas

 Glue, pen, pencil, mini note book (optional).

-A Level Sociology develops social awareness and critical thinking, it will combine well with most A Level courses.
+A Level Sociology develops social awareness and critical thinking, it combines well with most A Level courses.
 A Level Sociology is universally accepted as an entry qualification for higher education courses and is an asset in a large number of employment areas where social understanding and analytical skills are important.
-Sociology is popular at degree level.
+Some of the career choices include marketing, teaching, social work, journalism and working as part of the criminal justice system.